 3. Understand your workforce

-Before defining all the rules, you have to take into consideration your workforce and its characteristics.
-While asynchronous communications may be the preferred way of communication for remote or frontline workers, your customer support teams may depend on real-time communication with colleagues in their teams.
+While asynchronous communications may be the preferred way of communication for remote or frontline workers, your customer support or operations teams may depend on real-time communication to solve issues quickly.

 💡 Learn about 20 ways to engage your remote workplace!